Plan where you want your money to go, or you may not realize where it went!

 To get started:

 - Set some goals.
 Do you want to spend less than your income or balance your income and expenses?
 Do you want to save up for something special?
 Do you want to automate everything you can to make it easy and less stressful?
+We knew that we had some bills that we wanted to pay off, but we also wanted to invest in new flooring for our house.

 - Next, write down all of your income, benefits, interest payments, etc.

 - Now, total up your expenses.
 Make a list of what you spend money on each month – housing, cars, insurance, food, etc. Start with the fixed expenses – housing, loan payments, insurance.
 Next list flexible expenses such as food, transportation, gifts.
 Finally, make a list of those irregular or periodic expenses such as personal property tax, holidays & birthdays, income tax, etc. For those periodic expenses, divide the annual cost by 12 to arrive at a monthly cost.
+When you see how much you spend on holidays, birthdays, and evenings out, you might be surprised!

 - Need something to help?
 You may need to Shape Up Your Spending.